ruchiralkm/Custom-ChatBot/README.md

 # Custom-ChatBot
-This is Chatbot that name is EVA.
-EVA chatbot created for Brew Cafe.
+This is a chatbot that name is EVA.
+EVA chatbot created for 'Brew Cafe'.
 It uses HTML, CSS, Bootstrap, and JavaScript to provide a seamless experience.
 EVA helps customers with menu options, order placements, and answers queries, enhancing the overall cafe experience.